 Finding your advisors

-In preparing an application to the Humanities PhD program, an applicant is required to identify and approach Concordia faculty members who could serve as members of the applicant’s advisory committee: a Major field supervisor (often in the discipline of the applicant’s MA or MFA degree), and two Minor field advisors.
-Any full-time faculty member in the many departments of the Faculty of Arts and Science and the Faculty of Fine Arts at Concordia can serve on a Humanities student’s advisory committee.
+Preparing your application to the Humanities PhD program requires that you identify and approach Concordia faculty members who could serve as members of your advisory committee: a Major field supervisor (often in the discipline of the applicant’s MA or MFA degree), and two Minor field advisors.
+Any full-time faculty member in the many departments of the Faculty of Arts and Science and the Faculty of Fine Arts at Concordia can serve your advisory committee.

 How to approach potential advisors